-The first formal Japanese garden was built more than 1,000 years ago.
-There was a time when gorgeous and gardens were popular and many were built by those in power.
-On the other hand, there was another time when plain gardens drew people's attention and were loved for their beauties representing the nature.
+It is said that the first formal Japanese garden was created more than 1,000 years ago, during a time when lush, ornate gardens were popular and many were built by those in power.

 Karesansui garden (Japanese rock garden)

-This type of Japanese gardens depict the ocean through composed arrangements of sands, stones and rocks without using water to express abstract landscapes which is even referred to as beyond the nature.
-Waves and other patterns are carefully drawn on the ground covered with sands and pebbles to maintain the atmosphere.
+This type of Japanese garden depicts the ocean through composed arrangements of sand, stones and rocks - without any use of water - to express abstract landscapes which is even referred to as something beyond nature.
+Waves and other patterns are carefully drawn on the ground covered with sand and pebbles to maintain the atmosphere.
 It is often meant to be appreciated from the room inside.

 Tea garden (Roji)